 Most frozen dinners are higher in carbs, and we want to look for carbs coming from more wholesome choices, like veggies and whole grains.
 These provide better fuel than carbs coming from added sugar and refined grains, which don’t provide as many nutrients.
 Look for frozen dinners with more fiber content—aim for at least 5 grams of fiber or more.
 Fiber comes from plant parts, which means more veggies and whole grains.
 It’s good for our digestion and keeps us feeling full.

 Evol Fire Grilled Chicken Poblano

 Per 1 bowl (255g):

-This meal is still fairly low in calories and may not fill you up, but it has a solid macro profile: good protein content, low-fat, and high in wholesome carbs (brown rice, black beans, & veggies).
-This could be a healthier choice on a low-fat diet, if you’re looking for convenience on a busy night.
+This meal is still fairly small and low in calories, but it has a solid macro profile: good protein content, and plenty of wholesome, complex carbs (brown rice, black beans, & veggies).
+This could be a healthier choice for a low-fat diet, if you’re looking for convenience on a busy night.
 It’s also lower in sodium with NO added sugars!
 Plus, the ingredients list is made up entirely of real food!

 Most Frozen Dinners are Loaded with Sodium

 One of the major things to watch out for in frozen dinners is the sodium content.
 For some people, sodium isn’t a big concern.
 Others need to watch their sodium intake, and frozen dinners are typically LOADED with it.
 Some frozen meals have 800mg to 1,000mg, or more!
 It’s used to add flavor, but we really don’t need that much salt for taste, or for our bodies.